kalimulhaq/json-query/README.md

 ```

 ## Include
-In order to includes related models. `include` is an array of objects with same structure of the root `filter` object with extra property `relation`.
+In order to includes related models. `include` is an array of objects with same structure of the root `filter` (see above) object with extra property `relation`.
 ``` json
 {
   "relation":"",